Nagaharu Yodogawa: Career in film criticism

 Upon graduating from Kobe High School, Yodogawa started his journalistic career working for the magazine Eiga Sekai (Movie World).
 After World War II he became Chief Editor of Eiga no Tomo (Film Friend), a post he held for twenty years.

 After his tenure at Eiga no Tomo, Yodogawa went on to do freelance work in radio, television and print, all in relation to film.
 In 1962 he began working at TV Asahi as the host of Sunday Western Movie Theatre, a job to which he was so devoted that he did not miss a single appearance until just a week before his death in 1998.
-During his three decades as the show's host he interviewed film stars "ranging from Charlie Chaplin to Steven Seagal".
-He is also known for closing each show with his signature line "Sayonara, sayonara, sayonara".
+During his three decades as the show's host, he interviewed film stars "ranging from Charlie Chaplin to Steven Seagal".
+He is also known for closing each show with his signature line, "Sayonara, sayonara, sayonara".

 Love of film

 Yodogawa's first love was silent film.
 He preferred silent movies over sound film because he felt that silent films depicted real life and were easy to understand, even without Japanese captions.

-Over his career, Yodogawa became increasingly critical of modern Japanese film, once stating: "It is because I love film so much that I hate those incompetent and uninteresting new movies."
-In contrast, he believed that even the worst movies were worth watching; he felt that all films had at least one redeeming feature, such as a well composed shot.
+Over his career, Yodogawa became increasingly critical of modern Japanese film.
+He once stated, "It is because I love film so much that I hate those incompetent and uninteresting new movies."
+In contrast, he believed that even the worst movies were worth watching; he felt that all films had at least one redeeming feature, such as a well-composed shot.
 Near the end of his life he did however show interest in the new style of film-making of Takeshi Kitano, to whom he referred as "the true successor to Kurosawa".

 Influence

-Yodogawa's appreciation of film is notable amongst the film industry of Japan; fellow critic and scholar Shigehiko Hasumi once said: "We usually watch films with the intellect, but Yodogawa watched them with every fibre of his being."
-The award-winning actor Hiroyuki Sanada also credited Yodogawa as having introduced him to foreign movies.
+Yodogawa's appreciation of film is notable amongst the film industry of Japan.
+Fellow critic and scholar Shigehiko Hasumi once said, "We usually watch films with the intellect, but Yodogawa watched them with every fibre of his being."
+The award-winning actor Hiroyuki Sanada also credited Yodogawa with having introduced him to foreign movies.

-In 1991, the Yodogawa Nagaharu Award, sponsored by Road Show Magazine (Japan), was created to commemorate the film critic; the award is presented to a person or group who contributed greatly to the Japanese film industry in the preceding year.
+In 1991, the Yodogawa Nagaharu Award, sponsored by Road Show Magazine (Japan), was created to commemorate the film critic.
+The award is presented to a person or group who contributed greatly to the Japanese film industry in the preceding year.
 In 2005, Jackie Chan became the first non-Japanese recipient of the award.

 Final years

 Yodogawa lived the last years of his life in the Zen Nikku Hotel in Tokyo (now ANA InterContinental Tokyo), where he paid for his room in cash every ten days.
 He continued working as the host of Sunday Western Movie Theatre until just weeks before his death.

-Nagaharu Yodogawa died November 11, 1998 of heart failure.
+Nagaharu Yodogawa died November 11, 1998, of heart failure.
 Yodogawa Nagaharu monogatari - Kobe-hen: Sainara, a biographical film depicting his life, directed by Nobuhiko Obayashi, was released the following year.